-Based on the pacing of the anime, it’s very likely that In/Spectre Episode 12 will finish by adapting the end of the Steel Lady Nanase story arc.
+In/Spectre Episode 12 finished by adapting the end of the Steel Lady Nanase story arc.
 Besides being the best stopping point for the anime, it’s also the ending of Chapter 13 of manga Volume 6.
 The name of Steel Lady Nanase also happens to be the subtitle and story focus of the first novel volume.

 The good news is that the novels provide enough content for In/Spectre Season 2.
 In fact, if the second season doesn’t have two cours the third book could be In/Spectre Season 3.
 (A cour is a three-month unit of broadcasting time based on the physical seasons that’s usually composed of between 11 to 13 episodes.)

 Better yet, English-only manga readers who wish to read ahead of the anime can jump straight to Volume 7.